anna2023471/deep-learning-challenge/README.md

   * Increasing the number of epochs

   * Using a different activation function in one of the hidden layers

+* The final model differed from the original in that it employed a greater number of rare variable bins, more hidden layers, more neurons per layer, more epochs, and two different activation functions.

 # Summary